aiijazfatima/dev-heatwave-genai-ecommerce/ecommerce-app/ecommerce-app.md

     http://129.153.218.143/genai_ecommerce_app/ecommerce.php

 2. You'll see a ecommerce page  with a text input field where you can enter reviews.
+The application will send your review to HeatWave GenAI and analyze the sentiment.

     ![Input field](./images/input-field.png "Input field")